 Marcel Behnke +49 331 288 - 1218 marcel.behnke(at)gfz-potsdam.de

 Applications for instruments and sensors of the Geophysical Instrument Pool Potsdam should be sent to Dr. Christian Haberland one up to one and a half year in advance.
 In this application, a brief description of the scientific goals of the project should be included, also the reason why it is necessary to involve instruments from the GFZ, the number of desired instruments, the duration of the project (including the time for transportation), and the scheduled date.
-Please use the form ( pdf , doc ) and restrict the application to a maximum of two pages.
+Please use the form ( pdf , doc ) and restrict the attachment "Short outline of project" to two pages.

 Alternatively, the application can be carried out via website forms (at present in German only):